From Toronto to Niagara Falls: 5 Best Ways to Get There

-Niagara Falls is a must-see when visiting Toronto, and fortunately it's close by and easy to get to on a day trip or overnight excursion.
-The trip can be accomplished in a variety of ways: you can drive, take a tour, take a bus, or take a train/bus combo.
+Niagara Falls is a must-see when visiting Toronto, and fortunately, it's close by and easy to get to on a day trip or overnight excursion.
+The trip can be accomplished in a variety of ways: you can drive, take a tour, take a bus, take a train, or take a train/bus combo.

-Bus and train/bus combos take a bit longer at about two hours and two hours, 40 minutes respectively.
-However, you'll need to tack on a bit of time for the public transit options, as the bus station in Niagara Falls is about four kilometers from the actual falls, and a walk or ride share will be required to get you to your ultimate destination.
+The Mega Bus takes two hours, the train takes two hours and six minutes, and train/bus combos take a bit longer at two hours, 40 minutes.
+However, you'll need to tack on a bit of time for the public transit options at the destination, as the bus station in Niagara Falls is about four kilometers from the actual falls.
+A scenic walk, taxi, local WEGO bus, or rideshare will be required to get you to your ultimate destination.

 On This Page: